 Following a ketogenic diet plan is useful for improving insulin tolerance and reducing inflammation.
 These factors consequently reduce the risk of chronic disease and stimulate muscle development and fat metabolism.

-While a ketogenic diet is proving to have numerous health applications, many individuals are using ketosis to prevent or heal from cancer naturally.
+While a ketogenic diet is proving to have numerous health applications, many individuals are using ketosis to heal their bodies.
 The benefits of this can be attained through either a strict ketogenic approach or a cyclic ketogenic diet.

 Following a cyclic ketogenic diet where the body goes in and out of a state of ketosis is useful to inhibit inflammation while also balancing hormones.
 A cyclic ketogenic diet means that you can go low-carb for three days proceeded with a day of a slightly higher carbohydrate intake, and then again followed by three days of low carbs.